Alison Rimell, MBACP, PG Diploma in Counselling

 How to get started

-- Phone or email me to arrange either an initial 30 minute free consultation or a full therapy session.
+- Phone or email me to arrange either of the following 2 options.

 - Arrangements for ongoing sessions will be made at this point.

 A bit about me

 Before retraining as a counsellor and moving to Glasgow, I lived on the Isle of Mull for 25 years.
 Whilst there, I became immersed in the community.
 I taught music in schools, ran my own bed and breakfast and self catering business, brought up my daughter, and laterly became a business manager of a social enterprise.
 I was born and brought up in England and at 19 studied performance at a London Music College and then went on to gain a Postgraduate Certificate in Education.
 I love living in Scotland and I am very happy my with recent move to Glasgow where I am enjoying reengaging with city life.

 Training, qualifications & experience